Guides

 Directors are in regular contact with other company leaders and board members.
 A solid ability to communicate both orally and in writing is necessary when discussing strategies and risks.
 In addition to building rapport with the CEO and the board, communicating clearly ensures everyone understands your value as a director.

-Through experience, training, networking, and education, a company director can develop the skills they need to succeed.
+Through experience, board director training, networking, and education, a director can develop the skills they need to succeed.

-There are industry-specific courses available for developing your skill set as a director.
+There are industry-specific courses available for developing your skill set as a board member.

 One way to learn how to improve your skills is to be open to feedback and constructive criticism.